 Andrographis paniculata is a herbaceous plant.
-It belongs to the Acanthaceae family and commonly known as green chireta.
-You can grow this plant to repel snakes from your garden, as the bitter taste and smell of the root and foliage keeps vicious serpents away from your garden.
+It belongs to the Acanthaceae family and is commonly known as green chireta.
+You can grow this plant to repel snakes from your garden, as the bitter taste and smell of the root and foliage keep vicious serpents away from your garden.

 - Andrographis paniculata thrives well in full sunlight under hot and humid conditions.